 Transfer of Shares between Residents and Non-Residents

 Any transaction involving the transfer of shares between residents and non residents is to be reported by the resident Indian (transferor / transferee) in Form FC-TRS.
-The Form FC-TRS should be submitted to the AD bank, within 60 days from the date of receipt of the amount of consideration.
+The Form FC-TRS should be submitted to the AD bank, within 60 of transfer of capital instruments or receipt/ remittance of funds which ever is earlier.